-1. Setup

-- a.
-Begin a new entry on the tool log sheet.
-List your name, the date, the materials you are working with (particle material(s) and suspending liquid), and any issues you may have encountered during your run. - b.
+- 1. Setup - a.
+Begin a new entry on the tool log sheet (use the Bluewave log sheet for SIA runs).
+List your name, the date, and the materials you are working with (particle material(s) and suspending liquid). - b.
 If they are not already on, turn on the SIA, the Bluewave, the SDC, and the computer.
 Log into the computer using your own X500 user name and password.
 This enables you to store files in your own My Documents folder, secure from other users. - c.
 Open the operating software, PartanSI, by double clicking on the desktop shortcut.

-You will be prompted to select a software license.
-Click on "PartanSI-Microtrac-admin.lic".
-The software start screen (shown in Figure 2) will open. - d.
-Open the Microtrac Flex software.
-Figure 3 shows the Flex software start screen.
-The controls on the right side of the screen will be used to control the flow system.
-To operate the SIA simultaneously with laser diffraction, see the SOP for the Bluewave.
+software start screen (shown in Figure 2) will open.